• Skip to primary navigation

 Last month I finished up my tile over laminate counter project and I still have a half box of square tile left over.

 I hate to waste so I have been working on some projects that use up my leftover tile.
-I created some gold coasters with spray paint a few weeks ago.
+I created some coasters and table cloth.
 For today’s project I am making diamond graphic coasters with white ceramic tile and black permanent markers.

 Supplies